208 North Central Avenue

 I keep an eye on your plan to make sure it’s working like it’s supposed to, and we keep in touch in case life throws you a curveball – whether it’s good or bad … like a promotion or unexpected layoff, a new home or newly single.
 Together, we’ll keep your plan on track.

-One of the biggest mistakes I’ve seen people make, including myself in another life, is failing to plan.
-That's why I’m going to be a little bit in your face and tell you, the time is NOW.
+One of the biggest mistakes I’ve seen people make, including myself in another life, is failing to plan. .

-Whether you’re sitting on a million dollar portfolio, you’re just starting to make good money but don’t know how to make it work for you efficiently, or you’re already in retirement and want more from your current advisor … you’ve got to be able to look back in 5, 10, 20 years from now and say “Wow, I’m so glad we did this,” instead of, “I wish we had done this years ago.”
+Whether you’re sitting on a multi-million dollar portfolio, you’re just starting to make good money but don’t know how to make it work for you efficiently, or you’re already in retirement and want more from your current advisor… you’ve got to be able to look back in 5, 10, 20 years from now and say “Wow, I’m so glad we did this,” instead of, “I wish we had done this years ago.”

 All of this and more is "baked into" my process.
-There are a lot of advisors out there today, some even have processes (or so they say), but one of my differentiators is the way I apply my knowledge and bring you holistic wealth management, not just investment management.
+I believe in comprehensive and holistic wealth management, not just investment management.
 I’m a guide and a coach, not a Wall Street broker or snake-oil salesman.

 This timeline serves as an example and can be adapted to fit your needs.